 ProbioSlim is a weight loss supplement made by a brand called Force Factor, which can be purchased online but is also available from a number of large retailers such as Sam’s Club, Target and Walmart.
-The supplement makes a number of claims, suggesting that it not only aids in weight loss but also supports digestive health.
+The brand suggests that ProbioSlim can not only help with weight loss, but can also improve digestion.

-In this article we’ll review the ingredients in ProbioSlim based on medical research to determine if it’s likely to be effective, as well as highlight some issues we have with the health claims the company makes.
+In this article we’ll review the ingredients in ProbioSlim based on medical research to provide our determination on whether the supplement is likely to be effective for weight loss.
+We'll also explain some issues we have with health claims made by Force Factor.

 Prop Blend Issues